 I used to focus and recompose a lot, but I have switched almost entirely to selecting the AF point with the joystick because it’s so fast and convenient.

-Not only it’s huge, bright and responsive, it also has a very forgiving eye relief, so if you’re a glass wearer like me, you probably don’t have to worry (not all faces and eyeglass mounts are created equal!).
+Not only it’s huge, bright and responsive, it also has a very forgiving eye relief, so if you’re a glass wearer like me, you probably don’t have to worry (with the caveat that not all faces and eyeglass mounts are created equal!).

 I cant speak to the continuous autofocus accuracy of the XT-2 because I don’t use it very often, but its burst shooting abilities are excellent, and I use them all the time.